 While renting a room in an occupied home is a less expensive alternative to renting an entire house, most introverts prefer to rent a whole house.

-Thankfully, there are many diverse housing options on Furnished Finder, and renting a small apartment by yourself may be less expensive, in some cases, than renting a room in a larger home with more amenities.
+Thankfully, there are diverse housing options on Furnished Finder, Renting a small apartment by yourself may be less expensive, in some cases, than renting a room in a larger home with more amenities.

 How to Pay on Furnished Finder

 One thing I didn’t quite understand when I was new to the platform was how to pay my hosts for the home that I was renting.
 Furnished Finder doesn’t process payments.
 Instead, you will pay your host directly.
 The contract you’ll sign at the start of your rental will explain how to pay rent.

 My monthly payment was simply a Venmo payment to the homeowner delivered on the first of each month.